teh-cmc/seq/README.md

 └── (5) rr_seq
 ```

 **(1)**: This document (succinctly) presents various ways of tackling the problem of distributed sequences.
-It links to more detailed related readings when necessary.
+It links to more detailed and particularly interesting readings when necessary.

 **(2)**: This file implements the `ID` type as well as the `Sequencer` interface, both of which the following packages depends on.

 **(3)**: Package `simple_buf_seq` implements a simple, non-distributed, buffered `Sequencer` backed by a local, atomic, monotonically increasing 64bits value.
 A `SimpleBufSeq` is not particularly interesting in and of itself; but it provides a performance baseline that can, and will, later be used as a point of comparison for more complex implementations.

 **(4)**: Package `rpc` implements a simple round-robin connection pool for GRPC connections.
 Not that interesting, but necessary nonetheless.

 **(5)**: Package `rr_seq` implements a distributed system that guarantees sequential `ID` generation by using RW quorums and read-repair conflict-resolution strategies.
-It is a direct, heavily documented, tested & benchmarked implementation of the `read-repair + client-side caching` strategy described below.
+It is a direct, heavily documented, tested & benchmarked implementation of the `leaderless consistency` strategy described below.

 ## Common designs